ActiveCampaign/PactMaker/README.md

 The subject line of the email that gets sent to the person who just signed the agreement.
 Available variables: `<%= company %>`, `<%= name %>`, `<%= role %>`, and `<%= email %>`.

 #### `TITLE`
-The name of your company or app that appears on the page header and footer.
+The name of your company or app.
+This will appear on the page header and footer.

 ## Get started
 Before you get started make sure you create an environment variable file.